phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

    :align: center

 Remember however, whatever schema you choose to go with, you'll have to register the slave part and trigger it by hand, as the engine obviously won't do it.
-The engine triggers automaticaly the master part.
+The engine triggers automatically the master part.

 Hybrid Zend extension master, PHP extension slave
 -------------------------------------------------